mattwaler/tea-stack/README.md

 For the lazy:

 - `npm i` to build that big ol' `node_modules` folder
-- `npm start` to boot up that dev server and start building
+- `npm run dev` to boot up that dev server and start building
 - `npm run build` when you're ready to build a production bundle

 **Bonus**